stelligent/dromedary/README.md

 DDBTableName | Unique TableName for the Dromedary DynamoDB database.
 ProdHostedZone | Route53 Hosted Zone.
 You must precede `YOURHOSTEDZONE` with a `.`.

+As part of the bootstrapping process, it will automatically launch the Dromedary application stack via CodePipeline.

  **IMPORTANT**: You will need to manually delete the CloudFormation stack once you've completed usage.
 You will be charged for AWS resource usage.

 **Bootstrapping Tests**